itsneufox/itsneufox.github.io/openmp-server-deploy/part-c.md

 {: .note }
 > **Why the process ID matters**:
 > The process ID (PID) is essential if you need to stop the server later.
-If you forget to write it down, don’t worry!
-We’ll cover how to find it in the next step.
+If you forget to write it down, donâ€™t worry!
+Weâ€™ll cover how to find it in the next step.

 ## Step 8 - Stopping the Server